Coronavirus testing crunch exposes White House to fierce backlash - KTVZ

 Coronavirus testing crunch exposes White House to fierce backlash

-A political storm has erupted over confusion and shortfalls in federal coronavirus testing that are thwarting a true accounting of the disease’s advance and exposing President Donald Trump’s misleading claims of seamless White House crisis management.
+A political storm over confusion and delays in coronavirus testing will only intensify after President Donald Trump canceled a trip to the agency responsible for problems that are hampering a full accounting of the disease’s spread into 19 states.

-A building crisis in the travel industry, which threatens to deal a severe blow to the economy, is also bearing down on an administration plunged into a multi-front war against the virus.
+Trump will no longer visit the Centers for Disease Control and Prevention on Friday.
+The White House says that he didn’t want to distract from the CDC’s work but the cancellation coincides with growing scrutiny of the administration’s failure to get millions of virus testing kits quickly out to the states.

+A fault with an early batch of CDC testing kits limited testing capacity from the start and officials in states and cities are sounding the alarm that they lack the capacity for mass diagnosis as the virus spreads, even as the White House strives to ratchet up production of new tests.

 RELATED: Live updates on the coronavirus outbreak